Joint Strike Fighter program: Cost overruns

 On February 1, 2010, Secretary of Defense Robert M. Gates announced that, due to delays and other problems with the JSF development program, he was removing Major General David R. Heinz from command of the program and would withhold $614 million in bonuses from Lockheed Martin.
 On February 16, 2010, Deputy Defense Secretary Bill Lynn announced that the program will be delayed one year.
 According to some estimates, overruns could increase the program's total costs to $388 billion, a 50% increase from the initial price tag.
 Many of the program's financial and technical complications result from the Marine version of the JSF, capable of vertical take-offs and landings.

+Heinz was to be replaced by a three-star officer, reflecting the importance of the programme.

-On 11 March 2010, United States Senate Committee on Armed Services investigated the progress of the JSF program in a meeting with Pentagon officials, emphasizing cost due to the risk of a Nunn-McCurdy process.
+On 11 March 2010, United States Senate Committee on Armed Services investigated the progress of the JSF program in a meeting with Pentagon officials, emphasizing cost due to the risk of a Nunn-McCurdy breach (major cost overrun).
 According to the Government Accountability Office, F-35A cost has risen from $50m in 2002, via $69m in 2007 to $74m in 2010, all measured in 2002 dollars.